 "Is Bálint's Syndrome a Counterexample of the Kantian Spatiality Thesis?" (forthcoming).
 In: Cheng, T., Deroy, O. and Spence, C. (eds.)
 Spatial Senses: Philosophy of Perception in an Age of Science.
 New York: Routledge

-"On the Very Idea of a Tactile Field" (forthcoming).
+"On the Very Idea of a Tactile Field, or: A Plea for Skin Space" (forthcoming).
 In: Cheng, T., Deroy, O. and Spence, C. (eds.)
 Spatial Senses: Philosophy of Perception in an Age of Science.
 New York: Routledge

 "The Recurrent Model of Bodily Spatial Phenomenology" (first author, with P. Haggard, 2018), Journal of Consciousness Studies 25(3-4)

 "A Mechanism for Spatial Perception on Human Skin" (with F. Fardo, B. Beck, and P. Haggard, 2018), Cognition 178

 "Spatial Perception and the Sense of Touch" (with P. Haggard, B. Beck, and F. Fardo, 2017).
 In: de Vignemont, F. and Alsmith, A. (eds.)
 The Subject's Matter: Self-Consciousness and the Body.
 Cambridge, MA: MIT Press

 “Obstacles to Testing Molyneux’s Question Empirically" (2015), i-Perception 6(4)